-- The sole adopter, in the case of a parent who is adopting a child on their own, or
+- The sole adopter, in the case of a parent who is adopting a child on their own

 - The nominated parent in the case of an adopting couple

-The adopting couple can choose who should take the adoptive leave – that is who will be the nominated parent.
-An adopting couple means a married couple, a couple who are civil partners or a cohabiting couple adopting a child.
+The adopting couple can choose who should take the adoptive leave (they must decide who will be the nominated parent).

-The parent who does not avail of adoptive leave is entitled to paternity leave.
+The parent who does not take adoptive leave is entitled to paternity leave.

-Employer: Your employer does not have to pay you while you are on adoptive leave unless it is stated in your contract of employment.
+Your employer does not have to pay you while you are on adoptive leave unless it is included in your contract.

 What happens to my PRSI contributions?